 Because you don’t want stress in the family.

-Another, often forgotten, reason to have a will is to ensure no tension occurs within your family after you are gone.
+Writing a will also ensures no tension occurs within your family after you are gone.
 Without a will, you may have relatives arguing over your possessions and everyone may want input on what should happen to your assets.
 Sure, the state can be to blame if Aunt Beatrice doesn’t get that antique tea set she loved, but what happens when she asks for it and Aunt Lucy also says she wants it?
 Drawing up a will ahead of time will lower the chance of strife between family members.

 Because you are part of a blended family.